How Gradey Dick, Markquis Nowell fared in their first NBA Summer League game

 Nowell and Dick are both a part of the Toronto Raptors Summer League team, and the two played in their first professional matchup on Friday night.

-The Raptors took on the Chicago Bulls, a game the Bulls took the win in, 83-74.
+The Raptors took on the Chicago Bulls, a game the Bulls took the win 83-74.

 Dick struggled to shoot, which is the main part of his game.
 He shot just 25% from the field and scored 10 points.